CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 ### Material sorting is slow

 I mentioned this before, but sorting is slow!
-Maybe using my own radix implementation (which seemed to outperform thrusts implementation by a lot) could overcome this
+Maybe using my radix implementation (which seemed to outperform thrusts implementation by a lot) could overcome this

 ### Creating meshes with normals  helps

-Finding meshes with normals or creating them using CAD Exchanger really saved time during the initial phases, by reducing the number of things to debug (not really, but kind of).
+Finding meshes with normals or creating them using CAD Exchanger saved time during the initial phases, by reducing the number of things to debug (not really, but kind of).

 ## Bloopers

-For the first blooper, this was in the very early stages where the floor and ceiling were reflective, and stole the color from the right and left wall and light.
+For the first blooper, this was in the very early stages where the floor and ceiling were reflective, and stole the colour from the right and left wall and light.

 ![Reflections error](./img/bloopers/reflective_materials_screwed.png)

-For the next stumble, for a long time I couldn't figure out why my roof was black.
-Then I understood I was double adding colors (which made the walls very vivid) and also having a bug in the loop termination condition.
+For the next stumble, for a long time, I couldn't figure out why my roof was black.
+Then I understood I was double adding colours (which made the walls very vivid) and also having a bug in the loop termination condition.

 ![Black roof](./img/bloopers/black_roof.png)